 We could make this list 1,000 things to do in Barcelona, but for the moment 100 will do.
 From Pedralbes Monastery to the Picasso Museum, Gaudi architecture to the Grácia Festival, here's our heavyweight list of 100 things to do in Barcelona.
 So get your Barcelona metro ticket—the ideal way to get around the city—and off you go.

 01 of 11

-The best way to plan your tour of Barcelona is to divide the town into districts, beginning in the centre and working our way out to the suburbs.
-Each area is easily worth a day of your time, but depending on time restraints each can be covered in one morning or afternoon.
+The best way to plan a tour of Barcelona is to divide the town into districts, beginning in the center and working your way out to the suburbs.
+Each area is easily worth a day of your time, but if you have time constraints, each can be covered in one morning or afternoon.

 02 of 11

-Spain's most famous promenade can be a river of tourists, but it's worth getting swept in for a couple of hours to enjoy the stalls, human statues and eclectic mix of landmarks, from ceramics by Mirò to the Liceu Theatre and elegant but seedy Plaça Reial.
+Spain's most famous promenade can be a river of tourists, but it's worth getting swept in for a couple hours to enjoy the stalls, human statues, and eclectic mix of landmarks, from ceramics by Mirò to the Liceu Theatre and elegant but seedy Plaça Reial.

 03 of 11

 Barrio Gotico is the Gothic Quarter, where the La Seu Cathedral, Plaça del Pi, and myriad dark, winding alleyways preserve the area's rich medieval heritage.